mydosh/doshcurrency/README.md

            Everyone is welcome to join our community.

-           *We endeavour to keep Dosh anonymous,
-           Hence we choose not to create a fancy website hosted on a centralized entity.
+           *We endeavour to keep Dosh anonymous & uncensored, hence we choose not to create a fancy website hosted on a centralized entity.
            Dosh is a Cryptocurrency, no more no less.*